joewez/PyboardFileManager/README.md

   - Color settings may be a WebColor name or a 3 value, comma-separated list of the RGB values to use
   - <b><i>CommPortExclusions</i></b> should be just the numbers seperated by commas
 - The editor now supports syntax highlighting for html/xml documents
 - The editor now supports the Dragging and Dropping of multiple files from Windows Explorer.
+Just be sure to drop your file or files onto the directory list on the main window.

 <b>CAVEATS:</b>